MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ## Examples

-The Optimized Itinerary API uses a special syntax to specify the working shifts for each agent and item information.
+The Multi-Itinerary Optimization API uses a special syntax to specify the working shifts for each agent and item information.
 For example, suppose we have two agents, which we'll name `agentX` and `agentY`, with the following shift and location information.
 Locations can be specified using coordinates or an address string, and times are given in local datetime strings.

 |Agent|Shift Start Time|Start Location|Shift End Time|End Location|
 |:---:|----------------|--------------|--------------|------------|